 The Clinic’s recent projects include:

-Assisting Municipalities and Tribes in Developing Innovative Climate Change Mitigation and Adaptation Strategies
+Developing Innovative Climate Change Mitigation and Adaptation Strategies

 - Reducing Greenhouse Gas Emissions from the Building Sector: The Clinic has worked for several years to help develop strategies for Massachusetts municipalities to address greenhouse gas emissions from the building sector.
 Clinic students have analyzed pre-emption issues, written a white paper outlining the authority for municipal action, and drafted a model law for cities and towns to use as a starting point.
 In addition, the Clinic helped the City of Boston draft a proposed city ordinance, which led to the creation of the BERDO 2.0 building performance standard to reduce greenhouse gas emissions from existing buildings enacted in October 2021.